schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Dugout

-A dragline operator films a executable storyteller at a promising doorway.
+A dragline operator films an executable storyteller at a promising doorway.

 ## Error